obukte/Distributed-Algorithms/README.md

 - - Snapshot algorithms:
     - - Chandy-Lamport algorithm
     - - Lai-Yang algorithm
+    - - Peterson-Kearns Rollback Recovery Algorithm
 ## Project Structure

 - `src/main/java`: Contains the source code for the project.
     - `snapshot_algorithms`: Implementation of snapshot algorithms for distributed systems.
         - `chandy_lamport`: The Chandy-Lamport algorithm for distributed snapshots.
         - `lai_yang`: The Lai-Yang algorithm for consistent global snapshots.
+        - `peterson_kearns`: Peterson-Kearns algorithm for centralized rollback recovery.
+            - `CheckpointRecoveryManager.java`: Manages network configuration, initiates snapshots, and recovers actors upon crashes using snapshots and message logs.
+            - `PetersonKearnsActor.java`: Represents a node in the network, capable of sending, receiving, and logging messages,
     - `util`: Utility classes supporting algorithm functionality.
         - `GraphParser`: Parses .dot files from the `resources/graph/` directory to create a graph of actors, embodying the network topology for the simulation.
     - `resources`: Holds configuration settings and graph definitions.
         - `graph`: Directory containing the primary `.dot` file (e.g., `NetGraph.dot`) that represents the network graph used for the simulation.

 - `src/test/java`: Test suites for the source code.
     - `snapshot_algorithms`: Test cases for snapshot algorithms.
+Most tests verify the algorithm's correctness by examining the logs generated during the simulation.
+After running the tests, snapshot files for various actors and states in the system are generated and saved in the `snapshots` directory.
   - `util`: Tests for utility classes to ensure accurate parsing and functionality.
       - `resources/graph`: Contains multiple `.dot` files used for component testing of graph parsing and actor system simulation.

 ### Prerequisites